-Motion by plaintiff Helen Webster for leave to reargue defendants' motion to dismiss the complaint is granted.
-Upon reargument, defendants' motion to dismiss based upon a defense founded upon documentary evidence and failure to state a cause of action is denied.
-Defendants' motion to dismiss based upon the statute of limitations is granted to the extent indicated below.
+Motion by plaintiff Helen Webster for clarification or leave to reargue the court's order of January 13, 2016 is granted.
+Upon reargument, defendants' motion to dismiss the complaint is granted to the extent indicated below.

-This is an action for unpaid distributions by a member of two related limited liability companies.
+This is an action for unpaid distributions by a minority member of two related limited liability companies.
 Defendant Forest Hills Care Center LLC operates a nursing home located at 71-44 Yellowstone Boulevard, Forest Hills, Queens.
-Defendant Forest Hills Estate
+Defendant Forest Hills Estate Associates, LLC owns the real property upon which the nursing home is located.
+Plaintiff